 For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him.

-Eternal life, abundant life, privileged life, adopted life, and inherited life are just some of the blessings God gives to us.
+Eternal life, abundant life, privileged life, adoption, and inheritance are just some of the blessings God gives to us.

 But these blessings are only for those who believe.
 In other words, the only thing preventing these blessings in your life is unbelief.